quackernotes/SciArt-Assignments/README.md

 8. Analyse → Set measurements  → check required option (If more parameters are needed in the measurement table)
    #: Checked "Area", "Mean grey value", "min max grey value", "Area fraction".
 9. Analyze particles → play around with size parameters such that anything smaller will be cancelled out → play around a little bit with circularity parameter (how circular it is: 1 = perfect circle and zero = not circular at all) → leave Size and Circularity parameter as is if it is not working or you are not sure
-    #: Size was set from 0-50 px^2 and circularity 0.40-1.00
+   #: Size was set from 0-50 px^2 and circularity 0.40-1.00 to exclude very small noise particles and focus on roughly circular particles.
+   #: checked "Display Results", "Clear Results", "Summarize", "Exclude on Edges" and "Overlay"
-11. #: Got ~1742 particle count
+   #: Got ~1742 particle count
-9. Save the Results table in .csv format
+10. Save the Results table in .csv format and the final image in .TIF format (name the files as per convenience and with enough detail so as to aid in future referencing/locating of the data.